ShinhwanKang/BeGin/docs/000/tutorial.rst

 - :func:`procssAfterEachIteration`: This function is called at the end of the training iteration.
 When the outcome from :func:`reduceTrainingStats` and :func:`reduceEvalStats` are given, it should determine whether the trainer should stop training for the current task or not.
 - :func:`processAfterTraining': This function is called once for each task, when the trainer ends raining for the current task.

-Suppose we need to implement Elastic Weight Consolidation (EWC) algorithm for class-IL node classification using BeGin.
+Suppose we implement Elastic Weight Consolidation (EWC) algorithm for class-IL node classification using BeGin.
 EWC algorithm is a regularization-based CL algorithm for generic data.
 Specifically, it uses weighted L2 penalty term which is determined by the learned weights from the previous tasks as in the following equation:

 .. math::